BavoDC/BavoDC.github.io/about.md

 title: About
 description: A brief introduction to Bavo DC Campo
 ---
-# About me
-Hi there, thank you for visiting my page!
+Thank you for visiting my page!
 I am a statistician and a data scientist, who tries to combine the best of two worlds.
 I strongly believe that a combination of statistics and data science allows us to gain more insight in the data at hand and results in better performing models with a higher predictive accuracy.
 Some may know me as Bavo De Cock.
 I recently changed and publish using the surname Campo to honor my mother who was also active in academia.
 She, together with my father, still serve as a big inspiration to me.

 I originally started working as a biostatistical researcher in the International Ovarian Tumor Analysis ([IOTA](https://www.iotagroup.org/)) group.
 I combined this full-time job with a MSc in Statistics.
 This allowed me to directly apply the concepts that I learned to the research I was working on at the time.
 Here I discovered my passion for performing research, programming and mathematics.
 I am forever grateful to all members of the IOTA team.
 They provided me with a sound and solid basis of statistical methodology and research.